Production checklist

 • You know how to restart the servicesudo systemctl restart temps.

 • You have the backup restore command bookmarked — a production incident is the wrong time to find the docs.
+The restore flow is bunx @temps-sdk/cli services restore (test it against a staging environment first); see Restore from a backup.

 For multi-server setups, see Multi-Node for control-plane recovery procedures.